Pulkit-s21/Hackathon/presentation.md

 ---

+# Tracking Page

++ When user enters the tracking num it is stored in `localStorage` so that we can transfer that data to the next page

++ We check if the number entered is in the orderList or not

++ There can be three cases

+    + If number is not then the value of input field says `Order Not Found`, the map and the package status area doesn't show up

+    + If user doesn't enters any data then an `alert pops up` and sends user back to landing page to enter the data

+    + If the tracking num is correct then the whole page loads

+---

 # Python Part

-+ It accepts a number and then uses phonenumbers module to convert the string passed into format and use openCage api to get the information like Country, lat, long, service provider of the number
++ It accepts a number and then uses `phonenumbers module` to convert the string passed into format and use `openCage api` to get the information like Country, lat, long, service provider of the number

-+ We then used json.dumps to convert the lat & long to json and sys module to write that json into a file
++ We then used `json.dumps` to convert the lat & long to json and `sys module` to write that json into a file

 ---

 # Leaflet JS

 + We added the map using this for the tracking
-+ We used routing machine as well to get the route from A->B
++ We used `routing machine` as well to get the route from A->B
 + Routing machine gives direction as well
 + It takes coordinates to place the marker and circle

 ---

-+ So now LeafletJs needs coordinates to place the marker and circle which will be provided from the ordreroid array of objects
++ So now `LeafletJs` needs coordinates to place the `marker and circle` which will be provided from the `ordreroid` array of objects

 + If the orderId matches from the list then those coordinates are put into the Leaflet Js

-+ Now the coordinates will be fetched from either the python script or from the live coordinates of our system as for now
++ Now the coordinates will be fetched from either the `python script` or from the `live coordinates` of our system as for now

 + The route will be from the coordinates of the courier to the delivery coordinates we have in the orderoid object

 ---